 What you can do to help

-As an individual, you can donate to UNHCR to help provide survival essentials such as shelter, food and medical supplies.
-You can also add your name to the #WithRefugees petition to send a message to decision makers that they must act with solidarity and shared responsibility.
+As an individual, you can to help provide survival essentials such as shelter, food and medical supplies.
+You can also add your name to the to send a message to decision makers that they must act with solidarity and shared responsibility.

 If you represent an organisation, we encourage you to read The B Team’s report Refugees are an Opportunity for Humanity, which outlines a clear case for business action and shows how companies can help refugees regain control of their lives.
 We also encourage you to join the Tent Partnership for Refugees.